jensbambauer/seriale/site/content/program-neu.md

                           link: kyojun-kim
                         - name: Lukman Hakim
                           link: lukman-hakim
+                        - name: Young Man Kang
+                          link: young-man-kang
                     - title: "The Heart's Compass: Navigating Connection, Desire, and the Digital Abyss"
                       length: 2
                       datetime: 2026-06-12
-                      time: 11:15 | 11:15am
+                      time: 11:15-12:15 | 11:15am-12:15pm
                       type: panel discussion
-                      details: "What defines us in an era where traditional roles are crumbling and the digital world is ever-expanding?
+                      details: 'What defines us in an era where traditional roles are crumbling and the digital world is ever-expanding?
 This panel brings together a diverse group of creators to explore the complex layers of human connection, from the intimate spaces of the heart to the haunting pull of the screen.
-We dive into the \"deconstruction of love\" through sharp comedies like \"Lara\" and \"The Sun is for Everyone,\" where characters grapple with shifting dynamics and label-free relationships.
-We witness the power of friendship and female perspective in \"I have something to share with you,\" and the awkward, fleeting sparks of modern dating in the series \"Venus Under Threat.\" The conversation takes a darker turn with \"Mukbang,\" a portrait of our digital obsessions, and escapes into the epic realm of \"Ren: The Girl with the Mark,\" where the search for one's old life becomes a battle for survival.
-Join the creators of these six distinct productions as they discuss the journey from concept to screen, the challenge of reflecting a generational mirror, and how – whether through laughter, magic, or the digital abyss – storytelling helps us find our own way forward."
+We dive into the "deconstruction of love" through sharp comedies like "Lara" and "The Sun is for Everyone," where characters grapple with shifting dynamics and label-free relationships.
+We witness the power of friendship and female perspective in "I have something to share with you," and the awkward, fleeting sparks of modern dating in the series "Venus Under Threat."
+The conversation takes a darker turn with "Mukbang," a portrait of our digital obsessions, and escapes into the epic realm of "Ren: The Girl with the Mark," where the search for one''s old life becomes a battle for survival.
+Join the creators of these six distinct productions as they discuss the journey from concept to screen, the challenge of reflecting a generational mirror, and how – whether through laughter, magic, or the digital abyss – storytelling helps us find our own way forward.'
                       moderator:
                         - name: Florencia Sokol
                           link: florencia-sokol